zenaro147/pokecrystal-mobile-ptbr/README.md

 ## To-Do

-- Make CARD TRADE via IR function.
+- Make CARD TRADE work via IR function.
 (Appears to be an issue with it using old JP player name length)

 ## Contributors